qvanphong/sxp-stake-calculator/README.md

 # SXP Stake Calculator

-Helping you to check your reward by voting delegates.
+Helping you to check (preview) your reward by voting delegates.

 ## Project setup
 ```